-Kacey Wong (b.1970) makes experimental art projects that investigate the space between men and their living environment with a social intention.
-He thinks being an artist is similar to being a detective, the case on hand is to investigate the self.
-He was the winner of 2012 HK Contemporary Arts Award given by HK Art Museum and Best Artist Award in 2010.
-He is the founding member of Art Citizens and Street Design Union, which investigate artist and designer’s role in social political causes, also a former member of Para/Site Art Space.
+Kacey Wong (b.1970) creates experimental art projects that investigate the space between men and their living environment with a social intention.
+He thinks being an artist is similar to being a detective; the case on hand is to investigate the self.
+He was the winner of the 2012 HK Contemporary Arts Award given by HK Art Museum and Best Artist Award in 2010.
+He is the founding member of Art Citizens and Street Design Union, which investigates artists and designers’ role in social-political causes, also a former member of Para/Site Art Space.
 His mobile tricycle project Wandering Homes was featured at the 2008 Venice Architectural Biennale in Italy.
 His floating house Paddling Home was performed in Hong Kong’s Victoria Harbour and his mobile bulk bed Sleepwalker was the star feature during the 2010 and 2012’s Hong Kong & Shenzhen Bi-City Biennale of Urbanism\Architecture exhibition.

-The Real Culture Bureau, filmed in Hong Kong by local artist Kacey Wong, portrays a corrupted government official, which for the artist embodies money and violence often seen in mainland China.
-The artist built a pink tank out of cardboard, rode it through downtown Hong Kong, and threw fake money to real politicians and other real local political parties to prevent them from putting up resistance against his imaginary Pink Party and demanded harmonious silence from them.
-This performance, just executed a few kilometers north in Mainland China would have him earned at least a jail sentence in one of their notorious prisons, currently temporary houses for many artists and other free spirits.
+The Real Culture Bureau, filmed in Hong Kong by local artist Kacey Wong, portrays a corrupted government official, which, for the artist, embodies money and violence often seen in mainland China.
+The artist built a pink tank out of cardboard, rode it through downtown Hong Kong, and threw fake money to real politicians and other real, local political parties to prevent them from putting up resistance against his imaginary Pink Party and demanded harmonious silence from them.
+Executed just a few kilometers north in Mainland China, this performance would have him earned at least a jail sentence in one of their notorious prisons, currently temporary houses for many artists and other free spirits.